datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
 I 've used CREATE VIEW statement to join the tables and make a view.
-This view named 'vwStudent_Major' has the Student names and their cities from the 'Student' table and Major Names from the 'Major' table.
+This view named 'vwStudent_Major' has the student names and their cities from the 'Student' table and major names from the 'Major' table.

 ---